-Good candidates are Monte-Carlo (MC) estimators which estimate the expected number of failures locally w.r.t. the IM.
-We first need to define a subdivision of the IM values and to estimate the failure probability on each of the sub-intervals.
-Regular subdivisions are not appropriate because the observed IMs are not uniformly distributed.
-We follow the suggestion by \citeauthor{TREVLOPOULOS2019} \cite{TREVLOPOULOS2019} to take clusters of the IM using K-means.
-Given such $N_c$ clusters $(K_j)_{j=1}^{N_c}$, the Monte-Carlo fragility curve estimated at the centroids $(c_j)_{j=1}^{N_c}$ is expressed as
+First, we need to divide the IM values into sub-intervals and estimate the probability of failure for each.
+Sub-intervals of regular size should be avoided because the observed IMs are not uniformly distributed.
+We will therefore consider clusters of IMs, defined through the K-means, as suggested by \citeauthor{TREVLOPOULOS2019} \cite{TREVLOPOULOS2019}.
+Given $N_c$ such clusters $(K_j)_{j=1}^{N_c}$, the MC fragility curve estimated at the centroids $(c_j)_{j=1}^{N_c}$ is expressed as

 where $n_j$ is the sample size of cluster $K_j$.
-An asymptotic confidence interval for this estimator can also be derived using its Gaussian approximation.
-It is accepted that a MC-based fragility curve is a reference curve because it is not based on any assumption.
+An asymptotic confidence interval for this estimator can also be derived from its Gaussian approximation.
+It is accepted that an MC-based fragility curve can be considered a reference curve because it is not based on assumptions.